Tech-at-DU/ACS-4330-Query-Languages/README.md

 ### Homework

-- Class 1 - Start: Tues Mar 30 Due: Tues Apr 6
+- Class 1 - Start: Tues.
+Jan 21 Due: Thurs.
+Jan 23
 	- Watch How To GraphQL (first 4 sections)
 	- Answer Questions on Gradescope
 	- Due Class 2
-- Class 2 - Start: Tues Apr 6 Due: Thurs Apr 8
+- Class 2 - Start: Thurs.
+Jan 23 Due: Tues.
+Jan 28
 	- Watch How to GraphQL (remaining videos)
 	- Complete challenges in Lesson-2 #challenges
 		- Submit to GradeScope
 		- Due Class 3
-- Class 3 - Start: Thurs Apr 8 Due: Tues Apr 13
+- Class 3 - Start: Tues.
+28 Due: Thrus.
+Feb 14
 	- OpenWeatherMap graphQL API
 		- Complete the challenges in Lesson-3
 		- Submit to GradeScope
 		- Due Class 5
-- Class 4 - Start: Tues Apr 13 Due: Tues Apr 20
+- Class 4 - Start: Thurs.
+Jan 30 Due: Thurs.
+Feb 6
-	- **Could be a lab for assignment 3**
+	- **Lab for assignment 3**
 	- GraphQL Express server and Mutations
 	- Complete the challenges in Lesson-4
 		- Submit to Gradscope
 - Class 5 - **Lab day for assignment 3 and 4**
-- Class 6 - Start: Tue, Apr 20 Due: Tue, Apr 27
+- Class 6 - Start: Thurs.
+Feb 6 Due: Thurs.
+Mar.
+6
-	- How to GraphQL
+	- How to GraphQL tutorial

 ## Evaluation
 To pass this course you must meet the following requirements: